raspberrypilearning/getting-started-with-picamera/en/step_8.md

-## Effects

-At the beginning, you created a `camera` object with `camera = PiCamera()`.
-You can manipulate this `camera` object in order to configure its settings.
-The camera software provides a number of effects and other configurations you can apply.
-Some only apply to the preview and not the capture, others apply to the capture only, but many affect both.
+## How to change the image settings and add image effects

+The Python `picamera` software provides a number of effects and configurations to change how your images look.

+**Note:** some settings only affect the preview and not the captured image, some affect only the captured image, and many others affect both.

+### Set the image resolution

+You can change the `resolution` of the image that the Camera Module takes.

-- The resolution of the capture is configurable.
-By default it's set to the resolution of your monitor, but the maximum resolution is 2592 x 1944 for still photos and 1920 x 1080 for video recording.
-Try the following example to set the resolution to max.
-Note that you'll also need to set the frame rate to `15` to enable this maximum resolution:
+By default, the image resolution is set to the resolution of your monitor.
+The maximum resolution is 2592×1944 for still photos, and 1920×1080 for video recording.

+- Use the following code to set the `resolution` to maximum and take a picture.

+**Note:** you also need to set the frame rate to `15` to enable this maximum resolution.

     ```python
     camera.resolution = (2592, 1944)